dlip/qmk_firmware/keyboards/tamatama/keymaps/engram/README.md

 ![](dlip's-28-key-engram-layout---mouse.png)

 The mouse layer is triggered automatically on movement.
 The right trackball moves the mouse and the left one scrolls.
+The scroll button makes the right one scroll when held.